2do2go/node-twostep/README.md

 npm run testAndCover
 ```

-detailed coverage report will be accessible at ./coverage/index.html
+detailed coverage report will be saved at ./coverage/index.html

 ## License